Revisiting Deep Purple’s Third Album, ‘Deep Purple’

-Songs also varied from a tepid cover of the Donovan ballad ‘Lalena,’ to significantly more ambitious, artistically promising, but commercially challenging material like ‘Fault Line/The Painter’ and the 12-minute bloat of ‘April,’ which, frankly, many listeners felt was somewhere between tired post-psychedelia and formative progressive rock.
+Songs also varied from a tepid cover of the Donovan ballad "Lalena," to significantly more ambitious, artistically promising, but commercially challenging material like "Fault Line/The Painter" and the 12-minute "April," which many listeners felt was somewhere between tired post-psychedelia and formative progressive rock.

 In the end, the only possible element of relative consistency coursing through this self-titled LP’s disjointed collection of tunes was the obvious creative dysfunction that had, by then, set into what we now call Deep Purple Mk.
 I.